RecyclerView

 android:scrollbars="vertical" />

-2. Create layout file for individual item in recyclerview.
+2. Create a layout file for individual items in the RecyclerView:

 <TextView